oracle/pgql-lang/pages/pgql-1.1-spec.md

       AND n.age <= 35
    ```

- - The syntax for [common path expressions](#common-path-expressions) has changed as follows:
+ - The syntax for common path expressions (see [Common Path Expressions](#common-path-expressions)) has changed as follows:

    ```bash
    # PGQL 1.0